 A. Kaweka Hunting works closely with a travel provider which we prefer in the USA for flights to New Zealand.
 When you are considering booking a hunt, we are happy to put you in direct contact with our agent!
 Our agent knows New Zealand almost as well as any Kiwi!

 That’s easy!
 We can help you organize and discuss your options for the remainder of your stay in New Zealand, depending on what you are looking to do.

 If you prefer to do it yourself, you can just book a rental car!
 We’ll give you a list of the best sources of information to plan your itinerary.

 A. Clients should ensure that they have current medical and travel insurance including trip cancellation insurance.
-Kaweka Hunting can assist with travel insurance arrangements through our agent in the USA.
+Kaweka Hunting can certainly assist with travel insurance arrangements through our agent in the USA.

 A. Most digital cameras, videos and laptop computers can be used in New Zealand with the use of simple adapter provided at the lodge.
-For other appliances, it is recommended you purchase or bring with you a power converter as we work on a 240v system.
+For other appliances, however, it is recommended you purchase or bring with you a power converter as we work on a 240v system.